 What is Compost Tea?

-The terms leachate and compost tea are often mixed up.
 Compost tea is used to describe the liquid produced during anaerobic digestion where the goal is to convert all the waste to liquid.
 This liquid contains all the original plant nutrients but very little humic compounds.
-(We accept there are some aerated compost tea processes, but most teas occur as a result of anaerobic digestion (eg Bokashi liquid).
+Whilst there are some aerated compost tea processes, most compost teas occur as a result of anaerobic digestion (e.g. Bokashi liquid).